This quick and easy 30-minute red lentil and spinach curry recipe is a reliably tasty and healthy vegan dinner without added oil or coconut milk.

 Timing tip: Consider your spinach first.
 Frozen spinach should be thawed and pressed, so start thawing before cooking the curry.
 Otherwise, you can chop fresh spinach as the lentils cook.

 Our favorite way to serve this hearty spinach curry is over noodles or brown basmati rice.
-You only need a few sweet potato flatbreads, naan bread, or whole wheat tortillas.
+It's also great with sweet potato flatbreads, naan bread, or whole wheat tortillas for scooping every drop of curry.

 Store leftover curry in an airtight container in the refrigerator for 5 days.
 Keep it separate from leftover rice and noodles.